bcwhite-code/brians-blueprints/self-building-spacex.md

 On Nauvis, you'll want...

 * Off-World Supply.
-* Bulk Launch System: For receiving large quantities of raw materials.
+* Bulk Receiver: For receiving large quantities of raw materials.
 These can be brought by the off-world supply rocket but if a lot is needed, there is no beating dedicated rockets.
 * Wood Recycling.

 One of the biggest difficulties is that scaffolding can no longer be